alessiobb3b/CoinFlippingbyTelephoneFairness/README.md

 ## What should this program do?

-So this application is an example of how fairness work on a cryptographical protocol. **Fairness** is not easy to be explained but I'll try (my try is copy a better definition found in the magic world of internet).
+This application is an example of how fairness work on a cryptographical protocol. **Fairness** is not easy to be explained but I'll try (my try is copy a better definition found in the magic world of internet).
 *Fairness is, loosely speaking, the property of secure protocols that guarantees that either all honest parties will receive their output or no party will receive output.
-We know that this property can not be achieved for all functionalities unless when a majority of parties are honest*
+We know that this property can not be achieved for all functionalities unless when a majority of parties are honest* (tnx dude: [ref]( https://crypto.stackexchange.com/questions/20238/fairness-in-cryptography))

 What I've written provides you 3 different kinds of fairness.